ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

 <img class="p-image" src="{{ '/img/2022-06-01-snitching-on-your-colleagues-using-cloud-magic/ServiceConnectionPosition.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 100%;">

 # Into The Rabbit-Hole: Setting Up The Pipeline
-In this section I will initially explain how to set up some basic tasks within our yaml file for building and testing then move on to containerizing our build and finally explain how I have used IaC (Infrastructure as Code) to firstly erect an RDS (AWS) instance based on Postgres and secondly use HELM to provision an EKS (AWS) cluster owned by Jworks.
+In this section I will initially explain how to set up some basic tasks within our yaml file for building and testing.
+Next, I'll move on to containerizing our build.
+Finally, I'll explain how I have used IaC (Infrastructure as Code) to firstly spin up an RDS (AWS) instance based on Postgres and secondly use Helm to deploy the application to an EKS (AWS) cluster owned by JWorks.
 ### Before We Dive In
-Before we dive in there are some nice to know things about the inner workings and structure of a pipeline defined in a yaml file.
+Before we dive in, there are some nice to know things about the inner workings and structure of a pipeline defined in a yaml file.
-I'll briefly go over some key definitions, so you can follow along nicely when each individual task gets explained.
+I'll briefly go over some key definitions, so you can follow along when each individual task gets explained.
 - Triggers :
-  - Triggers are (like the word implies) what sets off your pipeline
+  - Triggers are (like the word implies) what starts a pipeline
-  - These can be changes in a branch like ***master*** or ***develop*** but could also be specific events happening in another pipeline such as failed jobs/stages or a specific variable value
+  - These can be changes in a branch like ***main*** or ***develop*** but could also be specific events happening in another pipeline such as failed jobs/stages or a specific variable value
 - Variables :
   - A hardcoded variable defined at the start of your pipeline
   - A variable group containing secret values like tokens that can not be acquired using service connections